pirosapphic/solar_system_reborn/README.md

 * root: containing ROOT files
 * csv: containing the .csv files that store the simulations' output

-Moreover Make will be used to guarantee the automation of the compiling process.
+Make will be used to guarantee the automation of the compiling process.
-If the project becomes too complex to use Make, CMake will be used in order to automatize the Make file generation used to build the executables (.out).
 ## How to use
 Firstly, you need to clone this repository with the command